Tycho10101/PixelWalker-Copy-Bot/README.md

 http://localhost:4173/Pixel-Walker-Copy-Bot/

 Vite's HMR won't work for production build, so you need to run build and preview commands when you make code changes.

+## Runtime tests

+This repository contains runtime tests.

+To use them, run `.test` while in game.